AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/comment-on-a-proof/use-actions-on-comments-in-viewer.md

 description: You can use actions to keep track of what needs to happen on each comment thread on a proof.
 An action is a word or phrase such as "To do," "Done," or "In progress" that your Adobe Workfront administrator configures in the system for your organization.
 Reviewers can add an action to a comment to provide information about what has been done or what still needs to be done in response to the comment.
 ---

-# Use actions on `proof` comments
+# Use actions on proof comments

-You can use actions to keep track of what needs to happen on each comment thread on a `proof`.
-An action is a word or phrase such as "To do," "Done," or "In progress" that your `Adobe Workfront administrator` configures in the system for your organization.
+You can use actions to keep track of what needs to happen on each comment thread on a proof.
+An action is a word or phrase such as "To do," "Done," or "In progress" that your Adobe Workfront administrator configures in the system for your organization.
 Reviewers can add an action to a comment to provide information about what has been done or what still needs to be done in response to the comment.

-For information about how your `Workfront administrator` enables and configures actions, see&nbsp; [Configure proof settings for your organization](../../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For information about how your Workfront administrator enables and configures actions, see&nbsp; [Configure proof settings for your organization](../../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).

 ## Access requirements